Raven Cliff falls waterfall at Caesars Head State Park in Upstate South Carolina

 The hike is a bit challenging with numerous steep sections and an overall elevation gain of about 700 feet.
 Nevertheless, it’s still one of the better bang-for-your-buck hikes in the area considering the beautiful ending vista of the waterfall.
 Not to mention the gorgeous forested views throughout!

 With the immense popularity, you would think the trail would be super congested, although this is not necessarily the case.
-Caesars Head is home to miles and miles of trails, thus helping to disperse the traffic a bit.
-Despite the popularity of the park in general, Caesars Head is a place where you can enjoy the tranquility of nature, far away from any city setting.
+There are so many miles of trails here which helps to disperse the traffic a bit.
+Despite the popularity of the park in general, this park is a place where you can enjoy the tranquility of nature, far away from any city setting.
+I’ve never noticed any overcrowding on any of my visits.
+If anything, there are more crowds around the overlook rather than on the hiking trails.

 Leaf peeping at Caesars Head State Park in Upstate SC